samyouel84/password-gen/README.md

 ## Password Strength

-The password strength is indicated with color-coded levels:
+The password strength is indicated with colour-coded levels:
 - 🔴 Very Weak
 - 🟡 Weak
 - 🔵 Moderate